How should I begin to find the right diet for my ulcerative colitis?

 What foods often help with ulcerative colitis?

-Alternatively, some of the foods that are commonly known to be a part of a diet that works with ulcerative colitis are:
+Alternatively, some of the following foods are commonly known to be a part of a diet that works with ulcerative colitis:

 - White bread

 - White rice

 - Cooked vegetables

 Cleveland Clinic.
 "What Not to Eat If You Have Crohn's Disease."